 Could a breathalyzer detect COVID-19?
 Ohio State University looking to find out

-(WVLT/WOIO) -- Could a breathalyzer detect COVID-19?
+Could a breathalyzer detect COVID-19?
 Researchers at Ohio State University are hoping to get that answer after receiving a new grant.

 WOIO reported engineers at OSU are working on a breathalyzer that could detect biomarkers in a person's breath to determine if they're positive for coronavirus.